OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

 It is often easier when dealing with a large software product to provide individual SBOMs of its parts than a single SBOM.

 ### 3.13 SBOM Confidentiality
 SBOMs MAY be subject to confidentiality agreements.
-A conformant SBOM MUST, however, not be subject to any confidentiality agreements that would prevent a recipient from redistributing the parts of the SBOM applicable to software that such recipient has a right to redistribute.
+A conformant SBOM MUST NOT, however, be subject to any confidentiality agreements that would prevent a recipient from redistributing the parts of the SBOM applicable to software that such recipient has a right to redistribute.

 #### 3.13.1 Verification and reference material
 “NTIA SBOM Minimum elements”, section “Access Control”